aws-samples/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 ## Architecture Overview

 The architecture for this module is very straightforward.
-All of your static web content including HTML, CSS, JavaScript, images and other files will be stored in Amazon S3 served via Amazon Cloudfront as managed by AWS Amplify Console.
+All of your static web content including HTML, CSS, JavaScript, images and other files will be managed by AWS Amplify Console and served via Amazon CloudFront.
 Your end users will then access your site using the public website URL exposed by AWS Amplify Console.
 You don't need to run any web servers or use other services in order to make your site available.

 ![Static website architecture](../images/static-website-architecture.png)